 Students who do not complete the required hours within the Externship Extension grading period may be granted, on a case-by-case basis, a third attempt to complete their hours with an approved appeal by the appropriate school officials.
-For ground students, the appeals are reviewed by a Program Director and Associate Vice President, Campus Director or designee.
-For UMA Online students, the Learner Service Advisor will send the appeal to the student.
+For Clearwater students, the appeals are reviewed by a Program Director and Tampa Regional Chief Learning Officer & Campus President or designee.
+For UMA Online students, the Learner Services Advisor will send the appeal to the student.
 Once the student signs the form, it is routed to a Program Director then the Associate Director of Academic Affairs or designee for review.
 Unless otherwise noted in this policy, hours earned in the original grading period and subsequent extensions are added to the hours completed during the final extension grading period to determine completion of the externship requirement.
-For students whose appeal is denied, student earns an F if the hours are not completed by end of the grading period.
+For students whose appeal is denied, the student earns an "F" grade if the hours are not completed by the end of the grading period.

-Students who do not complete the required externship hours after all allowable extensions within the same program enrollment (one extension and one appeal) will receive an "F" grade in the final grading period.
+Students who do not complete the required externship hours after all allowed extensions within the same program enrollment (one extension and one appeal) will receive an "F" grade in the final grading period.